Syed Noor: Director

 In 1993, Syed Noor made his directorial debut with the movie, Qasam, which was successful at the box office.
-During this time, Pakistani cinema was reigned by Punjabi films.
+During this time, Pakistani cinema was ruled by Punjabi films.
 Syed Noor began to make films with the intention of reviving Urdu cinema, and his second film Jeeva (1995) and third film Sargam (1995) realized his intent.
 Noor also introduced a number of new actors in his films, who went on to have illustrious careers in the film industry.
-With the success of Urdu movies, now Punjabi films began to disappear from cinemas, especially after the death of Punjabi film superstar, Sultan Rahi.
-At this point, Noor announced that he would work on Punjabi films and gave his first Punjabi directorial super hit film, Choorian (1998), which is still considered one of the most successful films of Pakistani film industry.
-The vast success of Choorian was followed by another film in the Punjabi language, Majajan (2006), which ran in cinemas for even longer than its predecessor.
+With the success of Urdu movies, now Punjabi films began to disappear from cinemas, especially after the murder of Punjabi film superstar, Sultan Rahi.
+At this point, Noor announced that he would work on Punjabi films and gave his first Punjabi directorial, the super-hit Choorian (1998), which is considered one of the most successful films of Pakistani film industry.
+The vast success of Choorian was followed by another Punjabi film by Noor, Majajan (2006), which ran in cinemas for even longer than its predecessor.

 Media education

 With the intent of teaching filmmaking to a new generation, Syed Noor launched Paragon Studios and Paragon Academy of Performing Arts.
-Partnering with the Mass Communications department of Punjab University, Noor began to teach film as a subject.
+Partnering with the Mass Communications Department of Punjab University, Noor began to teach film as a subject.
 During this time, multiplex cinemas began to be built in Pakistan and film became digitized, which gave new filmmakers excellent opportunities for new material and projects.